GregePorter/RIS-quickstart/README.md

-This repository contains all the information you need to get started running Python and Jupyter Lab on the CPUs and GPUs available on WashU's RIS Cluster
+This repository contains all the information you need to start running jobs on the CPUs and GPUs available on WashU's RIS Cluster.

 ## Task 1: Getting Access

 First, you will need to get access to the RIS Cluster.
 Each faculty gets 5TB of free storage on the RIS Storage Cluster and access to open CPUs and GPUs on the Compute Cluster.
 If you're a student, you will simply be assigned access to your advisor's resources.
 To request access, submit a ticket at https://ris.wustl.edu/support/service-desk/.
 This process will probably take a few days, and you'll need your advisor to oversee the process.

+For the purposes of this workshop (if you are reading this during the workshop), you will have been given temporary access!
+For this temporary access, your storage location will be
+`/storage1/fs1/workshops/Active/HPCatWashU/`

+and your queue and workgroup will be the following:
+`-q workshop `
+`-G compute-workshop`

+We'll come back to the queue and workgroups later when we are running jobs.

 ## Task 2: Connecting to the RIS